About Digital Assets and Their Regulatory Framework

 The Law on Digital Assets does not deny or limit anybody the right to acquire digital property.
 Thus, natural and legal persons can own digital assets and can trade them, both within Serbia but also abroad.
 When trading, natural and legal persons may or may not use the services of digital assets service providers that have obtained permission for conducting such activities following the Law on Digital Assets.
 So, in principle, there are no obstacles to using foreign trading platforms.

-Also, mining is recognized as allowed, but it is left unregulated, which means that individuals and legal entities can do it freely.
+Also, mining is recognized as allowed, but it is not regulated in details, which means that individuals and legal entities can do it freely.
 However, it is important to keep in mind that tax regulations recognize mining as a way of acquiring digital assets.
 We will discuss this topic in more detail below.

 Additionally, one of the goals of issuing digital assets could be the financing of projects and business ventures.
 Therefore, anyone who wishes to issue digital tokens and advertise the initial coin offering (ICO) to the public must publish the so-called white paper.
 A white paper is a document that contains information about the issuer, the digital asset itself, risks associated with the digital asset, etc. This paper should enable investors to make an informed investment decision.
 A white paper is issued and published in a much simpler procedure than a prospectus when issuing financial instruments, but the logic behind its issuance is almost identical.
 This type of financing can therefore be appropriate for small and medium-sized legal entities, as well as for startups that seek financing but are not ready to issue securities or operate in the form of a joint stock company.

-Taxation of Natural Persons’ Income Realized Through Buying and Selling Cryptocurrencies
+Taxation of Natural Persons’ Income Earned Through Buying and Selling Cryptocurrencies

 What is a decisive fact that determines the obligation to pay tax on cryptocurrencies and digital tokens?
 The Law on personal income tax stipulates that all income coming from the sale of digital assets is considered a capital gain and is being taxed at a tax rate of 15%.
 Therefore, the decisive fact that represents the basis for taxation (taxable event) is the trading of cryptocurrencies and digital tokens itself.
 This means that the obligation to pay capital gains tax may arise in case of realizing a certain profit from the sale of digital assets.
 What exactly is that certain profit, i.e. does the sale of digital assets always involve paying taxes?

 Profit implies the existence of a positive difference between the two prices – one price at which the digital asset was originally bought by the seller (“Purchase price”), and the current price at which the digital asset is sold to the buyer (“Selling price”).
-For example, if you sell a certain coin for EUR 50, and you acquired it at a purchase price of EUR 20, the obligation to pay capital gains tax is related to the difference between these two prices, that is, to the profit of EUR 30.
+For example, if a person sells for EUR 50 a certain coin that was initially acquired at a purchase price of EUR 20, the capital gains are equal to the profit of EUR 30.
 That being the case, this tax on digital assets is determined by the amount of profit obtained (tax base), at a rate of 15%.

 On the other hand, if the sale of the digital asset did not generate a profit, that is, if it was sold at the original purchase price or even at a lower price, there is no capital gain (i.e. profit), and there is no obligation to pay taxes.
 For example, if the virtual currency was bought at EUR 20 and later sold at EUR 10, no profit was made, meaning that a capital loss occurred.
 The “good news” is that there is a possibility to offset this kind of capital loss with other capital gains.